Bransty

 Bransty is a suburb of Whitehaven in Cumbria, England.
+It had a population of 5,069 at the 2021 Census.
 It is an average sized housing estate.
 The centre of it, The Green, is a meeting place for children to play football and games.
 It contains three forests, built around North Road and South View Road and Earls Road.
 Bransty School is on the top half of Bransty.
 It is a Primary school which contains roughly 200 pupils.
-The headteacher is Mrs Fearon.